f5devcentral/f5-agility-labs-xc/docs/class2/lab2.rst

 **Objective:**

-* Review the F5 Distributed Cloud (XC) Load Balancer Standard Bot Protection capabilities
+* Review the F5 Distributed Cloud (XC) Load Balancer Standard Bot Protection capabilities.

-* Build policies to protect against credential stuffing attacks
+* Build policies to protect against credential stuffing attacks.

 **Narrative:**

 Following your succssful Web Application Firewall deployment, you have been alerted by your application team that there are concerns about credential stuffing attacks and malicious bots.
-The application owners are concerned that the credential credential stuffing could lead to issues with attackers taking over accounts and leading to fraud and loss revenue.
+The application owners are concerned that the credential stuffing could lead to issues with attackers taking over accounts and leading to fraud and loss revenue.
 Credential stuffing attacks are usually executed by attackers with automation so that the bad actors can quickly identify a vulnerable application and pass many compromised